What happens if someone has an accident in your car?

 The final step after getting into a car accident is contacting your insurance provider to notify them of the incident.
 Most insurance companies give policyholders seven days from the date of the collision to report it, though we recommend doing so as soon as possible.

 Your insurance company will provide you with everything you need to file a claim.
 We also recommend reporting the accident to your local insurance brokerage, as a broker can provide you with key information your insurance provider may not, such as how the accident may affect your insurance rates.
-An insurance broker can also answer your questions about the claims process.
+An insurance broker can also answer your questions about the claims process and even offer advice on whether you need to contact your insurance company after a minor car accident.

 Of course, if you ever decide to purchase a new auto insurance policy, don’t hesitate to get in touch.
-You will be assigned a dedicated insurance advisor who can help you shop around for a new car insurance policy when your existing one is up for renewal.
+You will be assigned a dedicated insurance advisor who can help you shop around for a new car insurance policy and walk you through what documents you need for car insurance.
+As auto insurance experts, we know how to find the best coverage at the lowest rates, even for drivers with car accidents on their records or a significant claims history.
+We offer comprehensive coverage at an affordable price.

 Contact BrokerLink by phone, email, or in person at any one of our locations across Canada.
 You can also take advantage of our free car insurance quotes by using our online quote tool today.